UCLA Extension Summer School in collaboration with ASEEDER

 Program Outcomes

-Students who complete the course and meet the completion requirements will receive an official completion certificate, transcript, and credits.
+Students who successfully complete the course and meet the assessment requirements will receive an official completion certificate, official transcript, and credits.

 Assessment Methods